nataliemall/crop_acreages_from_DPR_reports/README.md

 Part 2: Download .py files from crop_acreages_CA_DPR_reports and place in same folder (which should also contain the pur_data_raw folder)

-Part 3: Clean the data -  Cleans up bad data and compiles data columns to create a comtrs value for each permit
+Part 3: Clean the data -  Cleans up bad data by removing any non-alphanumeric characters from the comtrs (COunty, Meridian, Township, Range, Section) indices and compiles data columns to create a comtrs value for each permit.
+I.e. places each permit, or data row, into a 1-square-mile geographic location as labeled with the comtrs alpanumeric string.

 ```clean_calPIP_data.py ```